mnz1988/stable-diffusion-guide/README.md

    This is the largest part of Lora training.
 You will need to create a "dataset" of images to train with, along with corresponding text files containing descriptions for those images (tags in the case of anime).

    1. Find some images online representing the character/artstyle/concept you want to convey, possibly on sites such as [gelbooru](https://gelbooru.com/).
-You will need at least 10 images, I'd recommend at least 20.
-Optionally, you can get hundreds of them using [Grabber](https://github.com/Bionus/imgbrd-grabber/releases) if you want better results.
+You will need at least 10 images, I'd recommend at least 20, but more is almost always better.
+      * Optionally, you can get hundreds of them using [Grabber](https://github.com/Bionus/imgbrd-grabber/releases).
+      * If you want to do a character, I recommend filtering tags like this: `1girl solo character_name score:>10 -rating:explicit` (the explicit rating may include weird images, so it's fine to exclude them)

    1. If you only have a few images you may tag them yourself, but it may be slow and inaccurate.
+If you're using photographs you should describe each one in detail using simple sentences.
-Optionally, add the [Tagger extension](https://github.com/toriato/stable-diffusion-webui-wd14-tagger) to your webui, through which you can automatically analyze all your training images and generate accurate tags for them.
-In which case I also recommend you get the [Tag Editor extension](https://github.com/toshiaki1729/stable-diffusion-webui-dataset-tag-editor).
+      * Optionally, add the [Tagger extension](https://github.com/toriato/stable-diffusion-webui-wd14-tagger) to your webui, through which you can automatically analyze all your training images and generate accurate anime tags for them.
+Instructions are as follows: First add and enable the extension, and restart your entire webui.
+Then go to the new **Tagger** tab, then *Batch from directory*, and select the folder with your images.
+Set the output name to `[name].txt` and the threshold at or above 0.2 (this is how closely each tag must match an image to be included).
+Then **Interrogate** and it will start generating your text files.

-   1. Once your images and their tags are ready, put them all in a folder following this structure: A folder with your project name, containing at least 1 folder in the format `repetitions_name`, which each contain some images and their tags.
+   1. Once your images and their text files are ready, put them all in a folder following this structure: A folder with your project name, containing at least 1 folder in the format `repetitions_name`, which each contain some images and their tags.
 Like this:

       ![Folder structure for training](images/trainfolder.png)

    1. At this point when naming your folders you get to choose the number of repetitions for your dataset.
 I recommend that your amount of images multiplied by their repetitions does not exceed a total of 400.
 So, if you have 20 images, I'd recommend 10 to 20 repetitions.
-More files should mean less repetitions.
-Then, your inner folder should be called `10_mynewlora` or something similar.
+(More files should mean less repetitions).
+Then, your inner folder should be called `10_repetitions` (you can replace the word "repetitions" with a custom name).

-   1. Upload the entire parent folder (the one with your project's name) into your Google Drive's `lora_training/datasets` folder.
+   1. Upload the entire parent folder (the one with your project's name) into your Google Drive's `lora_training/datasets/` folder.
+Now it's ready.

 1. **Training Parameters** <a name="trainparams"></a>[▲](#index)